pderichs/sublime_rubocop/readme.md

 # Sublime RuboCop

 A Sublime Text 2 plugin that runs a [RuboCop](https://github.com/bbatsov/rubocop) check on the current file or the current project.
-By default it uses [RVM](https://rvm.io/) to run RuboCop, but you can specify the folder location of RuboCop in the settings.
+By default it uses [RVM](https://rvm.io/) to run RuboCop, but you can switch to [rbenv](https://github.com/sstephenson/rbenv) or provide your own command line in the settings.

 Enjoy!

 ## Installation

+Preferred way:

+Install Sublime RuboCop via [Package Control](http://wbond.net/sublime_packages/package_control).

+Alternative way:

 1. Navigate to the Sublime Text 2 Packages folder (on Mac OS X it can be found here: `$HOME/Library/Application Support/Sublime Text 2/Packages`, if you use another OS you can find the location of the Packages folder [here](http://docs.sublimetext.info/en/latest/basic_concepts.html#the-data-directory))

 2. Run the git clone command right inside the packages directory: `git clone git@github.com:pderichs/sublime_rubocop.git`

-3. Done.

-(There is a queued Pull Request for Package Control, so these steps won't be necessary in future.)

 ## Credits